Events By Genre

 Tan Dun’s film score Crouching Tiger, Hidden Dragon won both an Oscar and a Grammy, while his music for the concert hall has won the prestigious Grawemeyer Award.
 His work can sound ghostly, irresistibly rhythmic, and highly melodic.
 This all–Tan Dun concert under the composer’s leadership features the distinguished soloist Cho-Liang Lin performing a world premiere.

-ALL-TAN DUN PROGRAM; Concerto for Six; Secret Land for Orchestra and 12 Violoncelli; Silk Road; Violin Concerto "The Love" (World Premiere)
+Concerto for Six; Secret Land for Orchestra and 12 Violoncelli; Silk Road; Violin Concerto "The Love" (World Premiere)

 Stern Auditorium / Perelman Stage at Carnegie Hall